openvinotoolkit/open_model_zoo/demos/python_demos/human_pose_estimation_demo/README.md

                         camera ID.
   -m MODEL, --model MODEL
                         Required.
 Path to an .xml file with a trained model.
-  --type {ae,openpose}  Required.
-Type of the network, either "ae" for
+  -at {ae,openpose}, --architecture_type {ae,openpose}
-                        Associative Embedding or "openpose" for OpenPose.
+                        Required.
+Type of the network, either "ae" for Associative Embedding or "openpose" for OpenPose.
   --tsize TSIZE         Optional.
 Target input size.
 This demo implements
                         image pre-processing pipeline that is common to human